Grounding Gaps in Language Model Generations: Analyzing Grounding Acts in LLMs

-How should we measure the use of our selected grouding acts?
+How should we measure the use of our selected grounding acts?
 We propose two metrics: base rate and Cohen's $\kappa$.
-The base rate provides a measure of grounding frequency; specifically, how often does a human or LM employ a specific grounding act.
-In contrast, Cohen's $\kappa$ measures agreement in \framework{} use between humans and LMs.
-Just because an LM employs an act does not mean it aligns with humans.
-Our metrics apply to any dialog dataset $D$ consisting of conversations with associated utterances-role pairs $\{(r_1, u_1),...,(r_n, u_n)\}$.
+The base rate provides a measure of grounding frequency; specifically, how often a human utterance or LM generation contains a specific grounding act.
+In contrast, Cohen's $\kappa$ measures agreement in \framework{} between humans and LMs.
+Just because an LM generation contains an act does not mean it occurs in the same place as in human dialogue.
+Our metrics apply to any dialog dataset $D$ consisting of conversations with utterances-role pairs $\{(r_1, u_1),...,(r_n, u_n)\}$.

 \paragraph{Base Rate} We first compute the overall frequency of grounding acts subset $G$ as $P(u_i \in G)$.
 The base rate provides a reference point for the overall presence of specific conversational grounding acts.